-The port is strategically located in relation to Hamburg, the Elbe and the Kiel Canal and is accessible to the largest LNG tankers with a length of 345 m.
+The port is strategically located in an excellent position relative to Hamburg, the River Elbe and the Kiel Canal.
+It is accessible for the largest LNG tankers with a length of 345 m.
 Smaller tankers can carry LNG and ammonia either to supply other inland ports or to directly supply ships in Hamburg, on the Elbe and the Kiel Canal with fuel (“bunkering”).

 In order to guarantee the highest safety standards, extensive calculations were carried out in conjunction with maritime performance tests using various ship sizes in a nautical simulator.
 This was done for both the onshore terminal and the FSRU.
 Result: All requirements for the port’s safe operation have been fully met.

 At the end of 2023, the Transgas Force offshore vessel from the Dynagas shipping company will be anchored in Stade.
 It is one of five FSRUs (Floating Storage and Regasification Units) chartered by the German federal government.
 This “floating” LNG terminal has a regasification capacity of up to 7.5 bcm/a.

 The FSRU uses existing infrastructure, and can be connected to the German gas grid via a very short connection line.
 The Transgas Force vessel is not compatible with hydrogen.

 From the beginning of 2027, it is planned to replace the offshore support vessel with the more efficient and future-flexible land-based zero-emission terminal, which will secure Germany’s supply of LNG and green gases (bio-LNG, SNG) and, at the same time, support the market ramp-up of hydrogen.

 The terminal is being built on land belonging to the existing Stade Industrial Park.
 The location enables the chemical sector, logistics and energy industry to be optimally networked.

 Almost 50 years of experience with liquefied gases at the site ensure the highest safety standards.